E.W.

 Zipernowsky created the "Z.B.D Transformer"

-Ottó Bláthy had suggested the use of closed-cores,
+- In Hungary Ottó Bláthy had suggested the use

-Károly Zipernowsky the use of shunt connections, and
+of closed-cores, Károly Zipernowsky the use of shunt

-Miksa Déri had performed the experiments.
-They found
+connections, and Miksa Déri had performed the experiments.

-the major flaw of the Gaulard-Gibbs system were successful in making
+They found the major flaw of the Gaulard-Gibbs system were successful

-a high voltage circuit work using transformers in parallel.
-There
+in making a high voltage circuit work using transformers in parallel.

-shape which made it expensive to make.
-Wires could not be easily wrapped
+toroidal shape which made it expensive to make.
+Wires could not be

-and Gibbs Transformer design.
-The 25 mile long transmission line illuminated
+Gaulard and Gibbs Transformer design.
+The 25 mile long transmission

-arc lights, incandescent lights, and powered a railway.
-Gaulard won
+line illuminated arc lights, incandescent lights, and powered a railway.

-Westinghouse orders a Siemens alternator (AC generator) and a
+- George Westinghouse orders a Siemens alternator (AC generator)

-Gaulard and Gibbs transformer.
-Stanley begin experimenting with this
+and a Gaulard and Gibbs transformer.
+Stanley begin experimenting with

 Stanley makes the transformer more practical due to some design